 You’re probably wondering how you’re supposed to identify all your errors, memorise the entire textbook and write an incredible report all within the short ten-week turnaround at school!
 Well, the biggest resource that you have has to be your peers around you.
 Even with tutors it can be difficult to really grapple with the concepts you need to know so studying in groups or pairs with your classmates can be effective.
 Identify someone that wants to achieve the same result as you and plan to work together.
 Sit together and make study notes or test each other’s knowledge with homemade flash cards.
 This helps with increasing your motivation to study and helps you identify gaps in your knowledge.

-Ultimately, you should walk away from Chemistry understanding more about the world around you.
+Ultimately, you should walk away from Chemistry understanding more about the world around you and that’s an amazing skill for life.
+How to get an A in Chemistry is about how well you understand and interpret the world.
 Chemistry is interesting and fun, but it takes time, effort and dedication.
 Don’t be afraid to ask for help, many people have been where you are right now and pulled through!